 For example, we recently received correspondence from a research institution regarding a confidentiality agreement between such institution and us.
 The confidentiality agreement related to certain technology that we evaluated for development in connection with certain of our programs.
-The correspondence alleges that we breached the terms of the confidentiality agreement, misappropriated trade secret information of such institution, engaged in unfair and deceptive trade practices, and were unjustly enriched.
-While we believe that the allegations are without merit and we intend to vigorously defend against the claims, we cannot predict whether we could reach a settlement relating to such claims or whether we would prevail in any litigation or action related to such claims.
-Moreover, any litigation related to such claims may result in negative publicity, regardless of its outcome, and may subject us to significant liability for monetary damages and have a material adverse effect on our business, financial position, and results of operations.
+The correspondence alleges that we breached the terms of the confidentiality agreement, misappropriated trade secret and other confidential information of such institution, engaged in unfair and deceptive trade practices, and were unjustly enriched in connection with developing our therapeutics, including BEAM-102 and our Alpha-1 Antitrypsin Deficiency therapeutic candidate (which we now refer to as BEAM-302).
+The research institution claims that it is entitled to monetary damages (including damages for the apportioned value of our company and enhanced damages for an alleged willful violation) and certain ongoing royalty and/or milestone payments related to the technology that is the subject of the alleged breaches of contract, among other possible remedies.
+We made a settlement proposal, which was rejected, and we expect to continue to engage in communication with the research institution.
+We cannot predict whether we will be able to reach a settlement relating to such claims or whether we would prevail in any litigation or action related to them.
+Moreover, any litigation may result in negative publicity, regardless of its outcome, and may subject us to significant liability for monetary damages and have a material adverse effect on our business, financial position, and results of operations.
+For further information, see Note 6 of the notes to our condensed consolidated financial statements included elsewhere in this report.